muselab-d2x/d2x/docs/tutorial.md

 ## Secrets

-Finishing your project's configuration requires setting [GitHub Actions Secrets for the repository or organization]() and [GitHub Codespaces Secrets for your user or the organization](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-secrets-for-your-repository-and-organization-for-github-codespaces#recommended-secrets-for-a-repository).
+Finishing your project's configuration requires setting [GitHub Actions Secrets for the repository or organization](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and .

 The following secrets need to be set in all projects: